ShubhamKrVishwakarma/Digital-Fitness-Platform/README.md

 project aims to redefine digital fitness, fostering a supportive ecosystem for achieving health and wellness goals.

-## Follow the Steps to Succesfully install the Project
+## Follow the Steps to Successfully install the Project

 ### Step 1 - Download the zip file of this Project and Open the File in your Code Editor
 **OR**